TheblueMan003/Blue-Phoenix/README.md

    ...
 }
 ```
-### Inniter
+### Initer
 Class are associated with an entity.
-By defaut all class extends the default object class and are thus area effect cloud.
-Inniter are function that will init the class by creatign the entity.
+By default all classes extend the default object class and are thus a marker.
+Initers are function that will init the class by creating the entity.
 ```
 def armor_stand_initer(){
 	/summon armor_stand ~ ~ ~ {Tags:["__class__","cls_trg"]}